UIUC-SINE/old_website/content/thesis/intro.md

 ASE(i_1, i_2(f)) = \sum_{\bm{x} \in X} |i_1(\bm{x}) - i_2(\bm{x} - \bm{c})|
 $$

 The second optimization uses early stopping and requires that the sum over $X$ be implemented sequentially (e.g. as an iterative software loop).
-For a particular candidate $\bm{c}$, the current value of the sum is compared to a threshold parameter after each iteration.
+For a particular candidate $\bm{c}$, the current value of the sum is compared to a threshold parameter $T$ after each iteration.
 If the ASE surpasses this threshold, the number of iterations is recorded and the algorithm moves on to the next candidate.
 If an candidate computation never exceeds $T$, then the final ASE is recorded instead.

 Finally, the candidate with the lowest ASE is selected.
 If all candidates surpassed the threshold, then the candidate with the most number of iterations before passing the threshold is selected.